 - Whatever the child’s wishes are regarding their custodian

 - How this choice will affect the child’s home life, schooling and community

 - Any intention by either parent to relocate the child away from their principal residence

 - The physical and mental well-being of both parents, as well as looking at any history of abuse

 As stated, both parents are likely to obtain some amount of visitation with the child unless one parent has committed some kind of domestic violence or abuse, has a substance abuse problem, or is incarcerated.

 Divorces when children are involved can be very complex, not to mention emotional.
 Our St. Louis and St. Charles family law attorneys will fight for the custody, support, or visitation plan you believe to be in your child’s best interests.

-Speak with our firm today to discuss your rights and legal options during a free consultation!
+Speak with our Chesterfield divorce lawyer today to discuss your rights and legal options during a free consultation!